Business proprietors receive signs to exhibit and kick off crawl

-Lawn signs will be available after March 1st for purchase at the Watertown Park & Rec office located at 61 Echo Lake Road.
+Lawn signs are available for purchase at the Watertown Park & Rec office located at 61 Echo Lake Road.

 Students and advisors volunteered at an after school painting party to bring Project Puzzle Piece to life!
 In January, the art students will begin designing the custom graphics for each board.

 All of the boards will be displayed at a Watertown High School exhibit officially launching Autism Awareness Month.